 Your messaging doesn’t need to be set in stone and it’s advisable to revisit it over time as your business offering evolves.
 As a start-up, when things are moving more rapidly, you should be reviewing your messaging framework every three to six months.
 For a more established business, it makes sense to do so once per year, or when you have a big product launch or change of direction.
 You can also have different messaging frameworks for specific product or service lines, as your business diversifies.

-It might seem like a big job, but your key messages are the foundations for all your subsequent marketing and communications, saving you time, stress and effort down the line, while delivering huge benefits for your fledgling brand.
-So, if it’s not already, make sure you add it to your priority list.
+It might seem like a big job, but your key messages are the foundations for all your subsequent marketing and communications, saving you time, stress and effort down the line, while giving much needed clarity around what you do and why.
+So, if it’s not there already, make sure you add it to your priority list.

 And if you’re looking for help developing your messaging or running a messaging session, Scripsy has loads of experience doing just that for start-ups, SMEs and big brands.
 Drop us a line at email@example.com to find out more.